GULPF/nimquery/README.md

 ## Installation

-`nimquery` is available on Nimble:
+Nimquery is available on Nimble:
 ```
 nimble install nimquery
 ```